SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Ideas-Information.md

 # Space Weather forecasting using machine learning

 Main description is available at [the OA page for this project](https://openastronomy.org/gsoc/gsoc2019/#/projects?project=space_weather_forecasting_using_machine_learning).
+Are you looking for the [[GSoC 2020 version of this idea | GSOC-2020-Ideas-Information]]?

 ## Prior Knowledge